the-draupnir-project/Draupnir/README.md

 - Draupnir offers a
-  [room state backing store](https://github.com/the-draupnir-project/Draupnir/blob/main/config/default.yaml#L206-L212), allowing Draupnir startup quickly, even when deployed at distance from the homeserver.
+  [room state backing store](https://github.com/the-draupnir-project/Draupnir/blob/main/config/default.yaml#L206-L212), allowing Draupnir to startup quickly, even when deployed at distance from the homeserver.

 - Draupnir's core functionality is implemented as protections, which can be